Planning news and projects

 December 2014 - Council considered the outcomes of the public consultation and endorsed urban design framework 3 as the preferred vision for the North Subiaco study area.
 The council resolution also noted that upon gazettal of the Scheme Amendment No. 23 an agreed structure plan for the area would be developed based on this urban design framework.

 Download a copy of the Summary of Submissions Report (PDF, 2.5MB)

 Download a copy of the Preferred Urban Design Framework (PDF, 5.7MB)

 October 2016 - Council endorsed the plan for consultation.
 The consultation period commenced on 4 November 2016 and concluded on 2 December 2016.
-To view a copy of the report and resolution of council, refer to the minutes of the October Ordinary Council Meeting here.
-A copy of the advertised North Subiaco Structure Plan is available here.
+To view a copy of the report and resolution of council, refer to the minutes of the October ordinary council meeting here.

 Transport, Access and Parking Strategy